 The first great ideologue of modernity was Marsilius of Padua, who presented the theory of democratic totalitarianism nearly five centuries before Rousseau.
 Marsilius broke with the medieval consensus to assert the absolute supremacy of the temporal power, with the Church reduced to being a creature and plaything of the State.
 The State deserves its unlimited power, if it is democratic, because it represents the will of the people.
 Government without consent is tyranny.
 Here we see the beginning of a new conception of the city, one where religion is ultimately superfluous.
 Civilized life is superior because it means freedom.
 The power of the state just means the freedom of the collective will.
 The theocratic state recognized man’s freedom by placing itself under a divine order.
 The modern state does the opposite; it recognizes man’s freedom by refusing to subordinate his will–as represented by the democratic state–to any outside judgment, divine or natural.

 In the fourteenth century, these ideas were too radical to gain much traction.
 The leading philosopher of the day, William of Occham, was critical of Marsilius.
-Then disaster struck the Church, first the disaster of the Great Schism, then the worst disaster of conciliarism, which together produced Vatican II levels of clerical anarchy.
+Then disaster struck the Church, first the disaster of the Great Schism, then the worse disaster of conciliarism, which together produced Vatican II levels of clerical anarchy.
 By the eve of the Reformation, the State’s supremacy was secure, in practice if not yet in theory.
 As Father Copleston writes

 It is significant that the first printed edition of the Defensor pacis was published in 1517 and that the work was apparently utilized by Cranmer and Hooker.